 On the first day of fermentation during vinification, 10 to 20% of the liquid is removed from the tanks to increase concentration.
 Maceration, the process by which whole grapes are fermented in a carbon dioxide rich environment prior to crushing, takes about 22 days in the stainless-steel tanks at a temperature controlled 28°C. The last stage is alcoholic fermentation which takes around 10 days on average after which the wine is decanted in to barrels.

 From these older barrels the wine is siphoned in to new Allier Oak barrels, a procedure known as racking.
-After the malolactic fermentation (we are now up to mid November), the grape varieties are blended by the vigneron, the estate wine maker.
+After the malolactic fermentation the grape varieties are blended.
 The wine is then left to mature in casks for at least 18 months after which it is filtered and bottled.
-The wines remain in our cellars for a further 8 months for a final maturation.
+The wines is age 8 months for a final maturation before release.